Relevant legislation and authorities |

 A non-confidential version of the decision will be published in 1–2 weeks’ time from making the decision.
 The level of detail of decisions varies considerably.

 Time and content of announcements will be coordinated with the parties.
-To protect business secrets, the parties are requested to provide a non-confidential description of the transaction with the notification and to identify any confidential information in the notification and the final decision.
+To protect business secrets, the parties are requested to provide a non-confidential description of the transaction with the notification (public summary) and to identify any confidential information in the notification and the final decision.

 Sometimes the parties will agree to a public announcement already during the pre-notification phase to allow the authority to invite comments from third parties at an early stage.